 Multiple Choice grid: similar to the multiple-choice question type, but multiple rows can be entered, for which the respondent is asked to select one of the answer options (Column).
 Any number of rows and columns can be entered for the question.
 If a response is mandatory, an option must be selected for each row.
 The report will contain the name of the response option in text form, broken down by line.

-Checkbox grid: Like the checkboxes question type, the filler can select more than one response option for a row, which can be set by clicking on the New column button.
+Checkbox grid: Like the checkboxes question type, the respondent can select more than one response option for a row, which can be set by clicking on the New column button.
 You can add any number of rows and columns to a question.
 If a response is mandatory, at least one option must be selected for each row.
 The report will contain the names of the answer options in text form, separated by semicolons.

 Each question can be made compulsory by ticking the Request to be answered box, without which the respondent will not be able to proceed or submit your answer.